How to Get Rid of Geese

 how to catch a goose

-Taking care of one stray goose is a fairly simple matter.
+Taking care of one stray goose is a fairly straightforward matter.
 The old fashioned way is to simply catch it by the neck (never by the feet!) with your hand (or catching hook).
-Then use your other arm and wrap it around its body and place the goose close to the side of your body.
+Then, use your other arm and wrap it around its body and place the goose close to the side of your body.
 But there’s an easier way.

 If you feel a little more brave (or MacGuyver isn’t your patron saint), you can still catch a goose using the single most important item known to Man – a towel.
 Providing you’re a hoopy frood, you can simply take your towel and gently approach the goose.